 Like many types of anxiety, public speaking anxiety can be managed with the right techniques.
 Using a chain of techniques to relax and soothe the mind is a cornerstone of Sophrology and could potentially be the key to guiding you to successfully manage your anxiety.

 Preparation is key, and one of the best ways to prepare a speech is to practise entering a state of relaxation.
 The more relaxed you are, the better your delivery will be.
 If you make practising relaxation a part of your daily routine, your mind will not have the time to be distracted by worry or worst-case scenarios.

 Another cornerstone to the success of a presentation is to visualise yourself giving a well-received talk.
 Visualising a positive outcome can train the brain to prepare for success, this is something we explore more in our course Moving Forward With Positivity.

 You can learn some simple Sophrology exercises to use before giving a speech that will help you face the challenge with ease and a sense of calm.
-You can listen to guided sessions online (you can access them through the BeSophro website) and just allow your mind and body to rest before public speaking.
+You can listen to BeSophro’s guided audio sessions online and just allow your mind and body to rest before public speaking.